How It Works¶

 FailoverAspect¶

 FailoverAspect is a Spring AOP @Around advice that intercepts every method annotated with @Failover.
-It calls the upstream method and routes the outcome to the handler chain:
+It resolves the reflected Method and hands control to the configured FailoverExecution (execute(failover, supplier, method, args)), which calls the upstream and routes the outcome to the handler chain:

 - Success path →